opennode/waldur-core/docs/index.rst

 changes or do something equally evil.

 NodeConductor aims at solving this issue by providing a system for management of the shared configuration formulas.
-In addition, NodeConductor backend enforce the configuration after a command.
+In addition, NodeConductor backend (e.g. SaltStack) enforces the configuration upon request.

 Main concepts
 -------------